Sustainability is a word that’s on everyone’s lips these days, isn’t it? Even Prince Harry’s this morning – which is great news…

 Solar charger

 There’s nothing worse than running out of power when you’re out on the road is there?
 It can really make your holiday fall flat!
-And finding a reliable way of charging your gear can often be a major hassle..
-A solar charger is kind to the environment and can be used anywhere off grid – so it’s a really useful addition to your travel bag.
+And finding a reliable way of charging your gear can often be a major hassle.
+A solar charger is kind to the environment and can be used anywhere off-grid – so it’s a really useful addition to your travel bag.

 Wooden hiking stick

 We hope these few tips have inspired you to rethink your holiday essentials checklist.
 And how it impacts the world around us.
 Because, with just a few changes, it really is possible to make the most of valuable leisure time – without costing the earth.
-Happy travelling!
+Happy traveling!